tarunreddy0109/snake/README.md

 ### TODO:

 - [x] a snake that moves every second
-- [ ] spawn food and allow for consumption
+- [x] spawn food and allow for consumption
+- [x] collision detection
+- [ ] allow for ability to set variable speed
 - [ ] add score board
 - [ ] game menus
 - [ ] quality of life changes